X-The-Mystic/xframe/README.md

 - **JewelRunner**: This exploit focuses on uploading and executing files on a target system.
 It includes options for specifying target OS, IP address, and file paths, making it adaptable for different environments.
 The exploit is designed to bypass security measures and gain unauthorized access.
 Affects Apache 2.62
 - **MysticTunnel**: A tunneling tool that facilitates secure communication between a client and server.
 It is used to bypass network restrictions and establish a covert channel for data exfiltration or command execution.
 - **PolarWinds**: This exploit leverages path traversal and remote code execution vulnerabilities in web applications.
 It involves sending crafted requests to execute commands on the server, often used to gain unauthorized access or escalate privileges.
 Affects Apache 2.41.
 - **PseudoEphedrine**: A privilege escalation exploit targeting the Linux kernel.
 It exploits a race condition to gain root privileges, posing a significant threat to multi-user environments.
+- **goldenRAG**: The goldenRAG exploit targets Generative AI (GenAI) ecosystems by leveraging adversarial self-replicating prompts.
+It is designed to infiltrate GenAI-powered applications, such as email assistants, to perform malicious activities like spamming and data exfiltration.
+The exploit manipulates the GenAI models to replicate and propagate the malicious prompts across the ecosystem, affecting models like Gemini Pro, ChatGPT 4.0, and LLaVA.
+This exploit demonstrates the potential risks associated with interconnected GenAI services and highlights the need for robust security measures in AI-driven environments.
+- **FlowSteering**: The FlowSteering exploit focuses on manipulating GenAI-powered applications by perturbing images to generate specific text outputs.
+It targets email applications by sending emails with manipulated images that influence the application's behavior.
+The exploit involves creating perturbations that steer the application towards specific actions, such as forwarding or classifying emails as spam.
+This technique showcases the vulnerabilities in GenAI systems when handling multimedia inputs and emphasizes the importance of securing AI models against adversarial attacks.

 ### MkDoS: Denial-of-Service Attack Toolkit